I didn't get my first choice primary school...

 Secondly, work out if you have grounds for an appeal.
 Has there been a mistake in the admissions procedure?
 For example, has the distance between your home and the school been miscalculated?
 Do you feel a different school may be better equipped to deal with a social or medical need your child has?
 Start collecting any evidence that may support your case.

 Consider Alternative Schools

-Are there any other schools that you may not have visited that could be an option for your child?
+Are there any other schools that you may not have considered that could be an option for your child?
 Keep an open mind and do some research into possible alternatives.
-Due to the current circumstances with COVID-19, visiting other schools is not possible but you can speak to parents who already have children there or contact these other schools with ay questions you may have.
+Due to the current circumstances with COVID-19, visiting other schools is not yet possible but you can speak to parents who already have children there or contact these other schools with ay questions you may have.